 Compounding period: the time between when interest was last compounded and when it will be compounded again.
 Interest can be compounded daily, monthly, quarterly or annually.
 The more often interest compounds, the faster your money grows.
 At Ally Bank, we compound interest daily, giving your savings an advantage over deposit accounts that compound interest just quarterly or annually.

 APY (annual percentage yield): your effective annual interest rate, including compounding interest, dictates how much you will effectively earn on a savings account over one year.

 Why is calculating savings interest so significant?

 The impact earning interest on your savings over time isn’t always clear from the start.

 Take this scenario: Let’s say you make a pre-tax yearly income of $50,000.
-If you were to take 2% of it and deposit it in an interest-earning account, you would make an initial deposit of $1,000.
-Continue setting aside this amount for five years in an account with an APY of 0.80%, and you would end up with $6,163 (provided you don't withdraw funds during that time) — with $163 earned in interest.
+If you were to take 2% of it and deposit it in an interest- arning account, you would make an initial deposit of $1,000.
+Continue setting aside this amount for five years in an account with an APY of 0.80% and you would end up with $6,163 (provided you don't withdraw or add funds during that time) — with $163 earned in interest.
 Saving 2% of your income may feel insignificant, but over time, the returns you make from compound interest could significantly impact your net worth.

 What to look for in a savings account

 Start by opening a savings account that offers a competitive interest rate.
-Online banks like ours can offer this since we don’t have the operating costs of maintaining physical branches.
+Online banks, such as Ally Bank, can offer this since we don’t have the operating costs of maintaining physical branches.